Using Templates Editor

 The Templates Editor is a code-based design tool to extend the look and feel of your WebShop.

 The Templates Editor gives you more control over the look and feel of your WebShop.
-We have exposed objects and variables in different parts of WebShop, including the Account Dashboard and Gated Login (if enabled).
+We have exposed objects and variables in different parts of WebShop, including the Account Dashboard, Gated Login (if enabled), Product Catalog and Product Card, and more.
 This allows you to achieve a personalized look and feel for your WebShop.
 Alternatively, add icons and/or re-order menu items on your Account Dashboard.
-Or use the TWIG block, found under Misc in Visual Page Builder, which allows you to use the Templates Editor on content pages.
+Alternatively, use the TWIG block, located under Misc in Visual Page Builder, which enables you to use the Templates Editor on content pages.

 Key points